htcondor/htcondor/docs/admin-manual/power-management.rst

-If after a suitable amount of time, a Windows machine has not entered the expected power state, then HTCondor is having difficulty exercising the operating system’s low power capabilities.
-While the cause will be specific to the machine’s hardware, it may also be due to improperly configured software.
-For hardware difficulties, the likely culprit is the configuration within the machine’s BIOS, for which HTCondor can offer little guidance.
+If after a suitable amount of time, a Windows machine has not entered the expected power state, then HTCondor is having difficulty exercising the operating system's low power capabilities.
+While the cause will be specific to the machine's hardware, it may also be due to improperly configured software.
+For hardware difficulties, the likely culprit is the configuration within the machine's BIOS, for which HTCondor can offer little guidance.
 For operating system difficulties, the *powercfg* tool can be used to discover the available power states on the machine.
 The following command demonstrates how to list all of the supported